GOD WANTS YOU IN HEAVEN

 - creates much blindness to the Way, and

 - produces great suffering on Earth, in Purgatory, and in Hell for eternity for us and others.

 Please understand when we reject God for sin, we don’t choose Purgatory either.
 We choose Hell.
-Purgatory is only for the saved who are truly sorry for their sins but still need to atone (pay the punishment/purify themselves) for their offences committed after baptism, if they didn’t “cover”–atone–for their sins while on earth through love (cf. 1 Peter 4:8), so they can enter into Heaven since “nothing unclean will enter it” (cf. Revelation 21:27).
+Purgatory is only for the saved who are truly sorry for their sins but still need to atone (pay the punishment/purify themselves) for their offences committed after baptism, if they didn’t “cover”–atone–for their sins while on earth through great love (cf. 1 Peter 4:8), so they can enter into Heaven since “nothing unclean will enter it” (cf. Revelation 21:27).

 Being Attached to One Sin–or Anything at all…Forfeits Salvation

 As we can see, we can’t love/desire both God and sin, we “will either hate the one and love the other” (Matthew 6:24).
 If we still desire–are attached–any sin, even ONE–because of the infinite injury one sin causes God–as I said, we are guilty of denying of the whole Law (God) because we reject God’s saving mercy for some dreaded worthless sin (cf. James 2:10).

 But that isn’t all.
 If we are attached to anything at all, that is idolatry!
 Without a doubt we must “love the Lord our God” (Mark 12:30) above all and desire nothing but Him if we want to be saved by Him.
 To learn more please read “How to Let Go of The World and Live for Heaven.”